Which students have priority for being on campus in the spring?

 How can students access food between dining hours?

-We expect Frost Cafe and the Science Center Cafe will be open for food service.
+The Science Center Cafe will be open for food service.
 We also have added a Convenience store at Schwemm's.
 This location offers many snacks, and beverages as well as health and body care items.
-We hope this location helps limit the need to travel into Amherst Center.

 What menus will be available?